Marco Bortolami: International career

 Bortolami was made captain of Italy's Under-21 side, before making his international debut at elite level against Namibia in June, 2001, when he was just 20.
 At the age of 22, Bortolami was made Italy's youngest ever captain by then coach John Kirwan.

 In his first-ever World Cup start, against Tonga, he suffered an injury and missed the decisive group-stage match against Wales, which saw the Azzurri eliminated from the competition.

 After impressing in the 2004 Six Nations Championship, he was once awarded the full captaincy for the 2005 Summer tour of Japan by coach Pierre Berbizier.
 After this tour he joined French club Narbonne.

 In the 2007 Six Nations Championship, Bortolami led Italy to their first away win in the competition against Scotland at Murrayfield, which was also the first time Italy have won more than one game in a single Six Nations Championship.
 At the 2007 Rugby World Cup, he led the Italian team to a decisive final group-stage match against Scotland, again missing access to the knock-out stage.

-With the 2007 Six Nations Championship, under new coach Nick Mallett, Bortolami was replaced as Italian skipper by Sergio Parisse.
+With the 2008 Six Nations Championship, under new coach Nick Mallett, Bortolami was replaced as Italian skipper by Sergio Parisse.

 Bortolami suffered an injury against Australia in June 2012, but in May 2013 it was announced that he would be returning to the international stage.

 Coaching career

-Bortolami left Zebre at the end of the Celtic League 2015/16 season, and became Assistant Coach at Benetton Treviso from the start of the 2016/17 season.
+Bortolami left Zebre at the end of the Celtic League 2015/16 season, and became Assistant Coach at Benetton Treviso starting with the 2016/17 season, before being appointed as head coach in 2021.

+In February 2025 it was announced he was to part ways with the club at the end of the 2024–25 season to become the Head Coach of Sale Sharks in the Gallagher Premiership starting in the 2025/26 season.

 Other information

-In an interview in 2006, Bortolami stated that he wishes to become a mechanic for Ferrari after he retires from professional rugby, using the mechanical skills that he picked up in college.
-Shortly after the interview had taken place, he received a letter from Ferrari offering him a position as soon as he completed his rugby career.
-Something must be changed since then because now Bortolami moved into coaching the forwards for Benetton Treviso in Italy, after his last match on 7 May 2016.
+In an interview in 2006, Bortolami stated that he wished to become a mechanic for Ferrari after retiring from professional rugby, using his mechanical skills he had picked up in college.
+Shortly after this interview was published, he received a letter from Ferrari offering him a position upon ending his rugby career.
+However, something must have changed since, as in fact, after his last match on 7 May 2016, Bortolami begun coaching the forwards of Benetton Treviso in Italy.

-Although he has never been considered a violent player, his rough and direct playing style and his sometimes conflictual approach with the referees have led Bortolami to collect seven yellow cards in his long international career, surpassed in this unenviable ranking only by the Australian Michael Hooper and the Georgian Viktor Kolelishvili, both with eight.
+Despite never been considered a violent player, his rough and direct playing style, together with his at times conflictual relationship with referees, have led Bortolami to collect seven yellow cards in his long international career, surpassed in this unenviable ranking only by the Australian Michael Hooper and the Georgian Viktor Kolelishvili, both with eight.